irhosseinz/Crypto-Trade-Manager/README.md

-## Trade Manager
+# Crypto Trade Manager
-This app helps you set some watchers on crypto market, in a way that if a coin reachs a price it will be traded automaticly
+This app helps you set some watchers on crypto market, in a way that if a coin reachs a price it will be traded automaticly.

+## Usage
+* __Stop Loss__: trade based on your stop-loss strategy
+* __Buy Low__: Buy a Coin in Lowest price you think can reach!
+* etc..

 ## Main features
 * __Simple Authentication__: there is simple registeration and login, so app could be used for multiple users
 * __Add Unlimited API__: you can add unlimited numbers of each supported apis if you have multiple accounts
-* __Add Unlimited Trackers__: tracker is used for monitoring market for certain prices and sell or buy when that prices reachs
+* __Add Unlimited Trackers__: tracker is used for monitoring market for certain prices and sell or buy when that prices reachs, When a condition occured these actions could be performed:
+	* __Market Sell/Buy__: Instant Sell or Buy that coin in any available price
+	* __Limit Sell/Buy__: Creates an order in specific price
 * __Orders History__: you can see your buy and sell history there

 ## Exchanges